MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 4. Connect your Microsoft Dataverse, Teams, and Outlook accounts, and then select **Connect**.

     > [!NOTE]
-    > You need an Teams or Outlook account to send the alert.
+    > You need a Teams or Outlook account to send an alert.

     This will take you to a Power Automate flow.